SahilSuman1011/LMSdemo/README.md

 Contains details about potential customers:
 - Their name, email, phone number
 - Current status (new, interested, not interested, etc.)
-- Which sales representative is assigned to them
-- What course they're interested in
 - Where the lead came from (website, referral, etc.)

 ### Call History Table

-Records every call made to a lead:
-- Which lead was called
-- Who made the call
 - Whether the call was connected
 - What was the outcome
 - Notes about the conversation
-- When the call was made

 ### Follow-ups Table

 Keeps track of scheduled follow-up calls:
-- Which lead needs to be called
-- Who should make the call
-- When the call should happen
 - Any notes about what to discuss
 - Status of the follow-up (pending, completed, etc.)